Guo Ziyi: Change of Emperor and the Shaanxi campaign

 Xuanzong's son, Li Heng, stayed behind in the city of Lingwu and declared himself emperor on 12 August 756.
-Emperor Suzong of Tang immediately began organizing a counter-attack against the advancing rebels.
+As Emperor Suzong of Tang, he immediately began organizing a counter-attack against the advancing rebels.
 From this time on, Xuanzong was known as the "Retired Emperor", and after the retaking of Chang'an from the rebels he returned there, where he lived until his death in 761.

 The rebel crisis decreased the power of the Imperial Court.
 Thus, after assuming power, Suzong's authority was weak and many Tang generals cared little for the emperor's orders.
 There were few generals of Chinese descent such as Guo Ziyi remaining in the Tang army.
 Guo was given the post of Imperial Commander and Suzong provided support for his military operations, which were met with great success.
 By 757, Guo Ziyi had entered the Shaanxi battlefront, and many locals willingly aided him against the rebels, increasing the Guo army to perhaps twice its original size.
 The rebels suffered dramatic losses, including the deaths of their generals, after which Guo declared victory on the Shaanxi front.